gpodder/mygpo/maintainer-needed.md

 What if there is no new maintainer?
 -----------------------------------

-If now new maintainer can be found, gpodder.net most likely going to be shut down by the end of 2019.
+If no new maintainer can be found, gpodder.net most likely going to be shut down by the end of 2019.